folio-org/okapi/doc/security.md

 representations of lists of strings, like this: [ "some.perm", "other.perm" ]
  * Okapi goes through the moduleDescriptors for the modules it intends to pass the request to, and checks if any permissions have been granted to any of the modules.
-It passes those in a X-Okapi-Module-Permissions header, as a JSON encoding of a map from module names to lists of strings, for example:
+It passes those in an X-Okapi-Module-Permissions header, as a JSON encoding of a map from module names to lists of strings, for example:
 { "motd" : [ "db.motd.read" ], "foo" : [ "bar.x", "bar.y" ] }
  * Now Okapi can start sending requests for the modules.
 For each module in its pipeline list, it:
  * Checks where the module is running (which node, which port).
  * Passes the original HTTP request to the module, with additional headers:
-     * X-Okapi-Tenant: as it received it.
+     * X-Okapi-Tenant: As it received it.
      * X-Okapi-Token: Either as it received it, or a new one from the auth module.
      * X-Okapi-Permissions-Required: Collected from the RoutingEntries.
      * X-Okapi-Permissions-Desired: Collected from the RoutingEntries.
      * X-Okapi-Module-Permissions: Collected from the ModuleDescriptions.
  * When the module response arrives, Okapi checks if it was an OK response.
 If not, it will return the error response to the caller, and abort all processing.
- * Then Okapi checks if the response contains a X-Okapi-Module-Tokens header.
+ * Then Okapi checks if the response contains an X-Okapi-Module-Tokens header.
 This indicates that the module has done auth checks.
-If that is the case, Okapi
+If that is the case, then Okapi:
      * Sees if there is a token for the pseudo-module "_", and if so, copies that token to every module it plans to invoke.
      * Sees if there are tokens for named modules, and copies those for that